compsocialscience/summer-institute/2023/ndsu/apply.md

 Applicants must submit the following documents: (i) a curriculum vitae, (ii) a statement of interest, describing your current research using computational social science and/or interest in computational social science for your future research (500 words maximum).

-**In order to be guaranteed full consideration, all application materials must be submitted by April 7, 2023.** All application materials must be submitted through \_\_\_\_\_.
+**In order to be guaranteed full consideration, all application materials must be submitted by April 7, 2023.** All application materials must be submitted through [this online form](https://ndstate.co1.qualtrics.com/jfe/form/SV_5c1zBEm5dULIpLw).
 Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by April 21, 2023, and will ask participants to confirm their participation very soon thereafter.
+We will notify applicants solely through e-mail by April 7, 2023, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to sicss.ndsu@gmail.com.